William Webb Ellis: Biography

-William Webb Ellis was born in Salford, Lancashire was the youngest of three sons of James Ellis, a cornet in the 7th Dragoon Guards.
-The eldest son, James, died aged three and the second son named Thomas was of Dunchurch, Warwickshire, and he became a surgeon.
+William Webb Ellis was born in Salford, Lancashire, and was the youngest of three sons of James Ellis, a cornet in the 7th Dragoon Guards.
+The eldest son, James, died aged three, and the second son, named Thomas, was of Dunchurch, Warwickshire, and he became a surgeon.
 William's father James was married for a second time in Exeter in 1804 to Ann, daughter of William Webb, a surgeon, of Alton, Hampshire.
 His paternal grandfather was from Pontyclun in South Wales, a descendant of the Ellis family of Kiddal Hall, just off the A64 near Potterton, West Riding of Yorkshire.